i-like-robots/hyperons/README.md

 Just like `React.createElement` it accepts the following arguments:

-* `element` This can be the name of a HTML element or a function which renders another string of HTML (this is useful if you'd like to use [higher-order components][hoc].)
+* `element` This can be the name of a HTML element or a function which renders another string of HTML.
+(Useful if you'd like to use [higher-order components][hoc].)
 * `properties` An optional object of HTML element attributes.
 See the [properties documentation](#properties) for more information.
 * `...children` An optional number of child elements.
 See the [children documentation](#children) for more information.
-The `...` before the argument name makes this a [rest parameter][rest], this means it will collect "the rest" of the arguments.
+The `...` before the argument name makes this a [rest parameter][rest].
+This means it will collect "the rest" of the arguments.

 ```js
 import { render } from 'hyperons'